Orokushi/coursera-simple-data-manipulation-with-R/README.md

 # Getting and Cleaning Data Course Project

-This project is a part of Coursera course [Getting and Cleaning Data](https://www.coursera.org/learn/data-cleaning).
+This project is a part of Coursera course [Getting and Cleaning Data](https://www.coursera.org/learn/data-cleaning) with [certificate](https://coursera.org/share/78ae8ba7748d312f2518f6281b628e54).

 ## The files